AbtinMogharabin/MakeMe-BNN/README.md

 ### 3.3.2 Our implementation's results

 The following table includes the results of our ABNN versions.
 The main difference of our model and the paper is that when running the codes, we had to unfreeze some extra parameters and ran the model for more epochs than reported in the paper.
 This was most likely due to our problem with the weight initialization because without unfreezing the weights of other layers our models had over 20-30% lower performance in almost all metrics.
 Similar to the paper, we trained ResNet-50 and WideResNet-28x10 from scratch for 200 epochs (following the reported parameters in the paper).
 For ViT and DeepLabv3+, we used publicly available pretrained models.
+Unfortunately, due to time contraints, we weren't able to train our model on ImageNet and MVAD datasets and we only report 6 models.

 | Task               | Dataset (also used for backbone training)  | Method   | Acc ↑  | NLL ↓  | ECE ↑  | AUPR ↑    | AUC ↑     | FPR95 ↓   | ΔParam (if only normalization weights were used) ↓   | Time (h) ↓ | mIoU ↑    |